 - Opening hours – this week’s opening hours are on the homepage, enabling you to check them quickly and easily

-- Subject resources – jump straight to our subject guides to find the most relevant resources and information for you
+- Subject resources – jump straight to our subject guides to find the most relevant resources and information for you, and contact details for your librarian

 - E-resources – quick links to our databases, e-books and e-journals; all available 24-7